-Don't let the long cooking time put you off, it's mostly hands off time in the oven PLUS your house will smell amazing.
-The depth of flavor is incredible with slow cooking.
-I have gone for a classic Homemade Pappardelle Pasta because it just suits it perfectly.
-Use any pasta shape you like, fresh or dried.
+Don’t let the long cooking time scare you off.
+It’s mostly hands-off oven time and your house will smell unbelievable.
+Slow cooking gives the lamb the most incredible depth of flavor.
+I’ve paired it with my classic Homemade Pappardelle Pasta because it suits this kind of sauce perfectly, but truly any pasta shape will work, fresh or dried.

 Main Ingredients

-Butterflied Lamb Leg - One of my favorite cuts of lamb.
-This should be easy for you to find at a supermarket or butcher.
-You could use a boned shoulder too.
-Dry the pieces with a paper towel and season well.
+Butterflied Lamb Leg - One of my favorite cuts for slow cooking.
+It’s easy to find at most supermarkets or butchers.
+A boned lamb shoulder works beautifully too.
+Pat the pieces dry with paper towels and season well before browning.

-Soffritto - This is the classic combination of finely diced carrot, celery and onion that starts any good slow cooked Italian meat sauce.
+Soffritto - The classic base of finely diced carrot, celery, and onion that gives any slow cooked Italian meat sauce its depth and sweetness.
+I like to finely dice in a food processor.

 Fresh herbs - I like to use fresh rosemary as it's a classic herb to use with lamb.
 You could substitute for thyme or use a combination of both.